bcgov/platform-developer-docs/src/docs/automation-and-resiliency/horizontal-and-vertical-autoscaling-demo.md

 <...>
 ```

-The VPA overrides the default statefulset's resources as described in the output above when the pod was recreated.
-And the VPA sees statefulset workload's historical usages from all replicated pods and calculates percentiles (recommendations).
-Therefore the recommendations will be applied to all pods in the statefulset.
+The VPA overrides the default StatefulSet's resources as described in the output above when the pod was recreated.
+And the VPA sees StatefulSet workload's historical usages from all replicated pods and calculates percentiles (recommendations).
+Therefore the recommendations will be applied to all pods in the StatefulSet.

 ### Conclusion - Can VPA be used for stateful workload?

 1. Yes.
-VPA can work with stateful workloads such as HA databases as long as they run on the Openshift (Kubernetes) platform.
+VPA can work with stateful workloads such as HA databases as long as they run on the OpenShift (Kubernetes) platform.
 Make sure stateful workloads are configured for HA and allow pods to be suspended (as pods are stopped and re-created by VPA).
 2. If your stateful workloads are not configured for HA, Use `Off` mode or `Initial` mode.
 And get the recommendation and scale up your workload manually. (`Initial` mode will update the requests once the pod has rolled. -- VPA is not going to do it automatically.)
 3. VPA calculates stateful set workload's percentile as recommended values, therefore the target recommendation will be applied to the stateful set, which means that all pods will have the same request values.
 4. Run VPA for a while.
 The longer the data, the better to obtain correct recommendations.
 (Up to a week)